-For this first Czech Republic team, members were brought together by the Georgiev Lab (www.ccy.zcu.cz)—perhaps the only laboratory in the country using synthetic biology methods, and quaintly called “The Bio Lab”, as there are no other biology laboratories at the university—from 2 universities, Charles University (Prague) and University of West Bohemia (Pilsen).
-Most of the students had an engineering background, with a few biologists and medical students completing the group of 9 undergraduate participants.
+For this first Czech Republic team, members were brought together by the Georgiev Lab.
+It is perhaps the only laboratory in the country using synthetic biology methods, and quaintly called “The Bio Lab”, as there are no other biology laboratories at the university.
+The Bio Lab brought together students from 2 universities—Charles University (Prague) and University of West Bohemia (Pilsen).
+Most students had an engineering background, with a few biologists and medical students completing the group of 9 undergraduate participants.
 An excerpt from the team’s official proclamation reads, “We strive to make synthetic biology more comprehensible and bearable to engineers.
 In a country where synthetic biology still lacks footing, we are outsiders in all of our respective departments.”

 Project: Monitoring tumor cell mobility as a diagnostic